HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 ---
 permalink: /lod/wikibase/load/
-title: Loading data into a Wikibase
+title: Loading data into a wikibase
 breadcrumb: load
 ---

-# Loading data into a Wikibase using the VanderBot tool
+# Loading data into a wikibase using the VanderBot tool

-[VanderBot](http://vanderbi.lt/vanderbot) is a Python script that can be used to upload CSV data to Wikidata or any other Wikibase instance.
+[VanderBot](http://vanderbi.lt/vanderbot) is a Python script that can be used to upload CSV data to Wikidata or any other wikibase instance.
 There are [several blog posts and tutorials](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/README.md#how-it-works) that explain how to use VanderBot to write data to the Wikidata test instance and to Wikidata itself.
-The focus of this page is using VanderBot to write to other Wikibase instances, such as those on [wikibase.cloud](https://www.wikibase.cloud/) or [Structured data on Commons](https://commons.wikimedia.org/wiki/Commons:Structured_data).
+The focus of this page is using VanderBot to write to other wikibase instances, such as those on [wikibase.cloud](https://www.wikibase.cloud/) or [Structured data on Commons](https://commons.wikimedia.org/wiki/Commons:Structured_data).

-With the advent of wikibase.cloud, the barrier to entry for setting up your own Wikibase instance has been significantly lowered over setting one up yourself using Docker.
-With only a few button clicks, you can have a fully functioning Wikibase with a functional Query Service to query its data.
-However, one of the drawbacks of setting up your own Wikibase is that it starts out empty, meaning that you need to create all of the properties and items yourself.
+With the advent of wikibase.cloud, the barrier to entry for setting up your own wikibase instance has been significantly lowered over setting one up yourself using Docker.
+With only a few button clicks, you can have a fully functioning wikibase with a functional Query Service to query its data.
+However, one of the drawbacks of setting up your own wikibase is that it starts out empty, meaning that you need to create all of the properties and items yourself.
 The main purpose of this page is to show you how you can quickly create large numbers of items with VanderBot using data in a spreadsheet.

 # The MediaWiki API

-One of the reasons people like the Wikidata/Wikibase ecosystem so much is that it has a really great graphical interface for editing.
+One of the reasons people like the Wikidata/wikibase ecosystem so much is that it has a really great graphical interface for editing.
 However, it requires many button clicks to edit, so for mass editing many users graduate to some other tool like QuickStatements or OpenRefine.
-These tools all write to the underlying database that supports Wikibase via the [MediaWiki API](https://www.mediawiki.org/wiki/Wikibase/API) that exists for all Wikibase instances.
+These tools all write to the underlying database that supports wikibase via the [MediaWiki API](https://www.mediawiki.org/wiki/wikibase/API) that exists for all wikibase instances.
 It is quite painful to interact directly with the API without some software tool, but if you are interested in those sorts of details, see "The MediaWiki API" section of [this blog post](http://baskauf.blogspot.com/2019/06/putting-data-into-wikidata-using.html).
 We will avoid some of that pain by using the VanderBot script, which mediates the interactions with the API for you.
 (Another alternative is to use the Pywikibot Python library.
-For more information about that option and the problems associated with it, see [this page](../pywikibot/))
+For more information about that option and the problems associated with it, see [this page](../../../host/wikidata/pywikibot/))

 ## Set up a bot password

-To write to any Wikibase, you need to have credentials that can be used to give you write permissions.
+To write to any wikibase, you need to have credentials that can be used to give you write permissions.
 The process of acquiring these credentials is called "creating a bot password" because they are used by people who create autonomous bots to perform automated editing.
 Even though we aren't performing automated editing, the process of generating those credentials is the same.
 NOTE: a bot password gives anyone the ability to make edits under your account!
 So never include the password in code that you publish or push the credentials to a public repository like GitHub.
 The advantage of using bot password can be revoked if it's compromised without having to shut down your whole account.

 **Downloading the template credentials file**